-Leone is active in national and international keyboard festivals and conferences as a performer, teacher, lecturer and adjudicator.
-She has presented at the Music Teachers National Association Conference, the National Conference on Keyboard Pedagogy, National Piano Teachers Institute and the European Piano Teachers Association Conference (Czech Republic), among others.
-She was one of 10 teachers selected nationwide to serve as Mobil Ambassador to the 9th Van Cliburn Competition.
-She served on the piano faculty of the Bosendorfer International Piano Academy in Vienna, the Cliburn Piano Institute, the International Fine Arts Institute in Moscow, the International Piano Master Class in Bojano, Italy and the Tong-Il Han International Music Festival in South Korea.
-Her students have been top prizewinners in international competitions such as the Virginia Waring, the Bradshaw and Buono, the Chopin Youth Competition and the Stravinsky International Competition for Young Musicians.
+Leone is also active in national and international keyboard festivals and conferences as a teacher, lecturer and adjudicator.
+She has been named Texas Music Teachers Association’s Collegiate Teacher of the Year and was one of 10 teachers selected nationwide to serve as Mobil Ambassador to the 9th Van Cliburn Competition.
+She has served on the piano faculty of numerous summer programs, including the Bösendorfer International Piano Academy in Vienna, the Cliburn Piano Institute, the International Fine Arts Institute in Moscow, the International Piano Master Class in Bojano, Italy and the Tong-Il Han International Music Festival in South Korea.
+Her students have been top prizewinners in international competitions such as the Virginia Waring, the Bradshaw and Buono, the Chopin Foundation Scholarship Program and the Center for Musical Excellence International Young Artist Awards.

 M.M. and D.M.A., University of North Texas College of Music

 Certificate, Curtis Institute of Music

 Honors Diploma, Accademia Chigiana, Italy

 Performing artist, award-winning teacher, master classes and festivals throughout the U.S., Asia and in Eastern and Western Europe